 average sell price – divide total revenue for the year by number of sales made

 While it’s a simpler method for doing annual accounts, AVCO doesn’t work well when there are big price fluctuations.
 It can also cause confusion if a manufacturer introduces a new version of a product.
-You could end up with two stock items that have the same name but very different prices.
+You could end up with two inventory items that have the same name but very different prices.

 Software has automated a lot of the manual aspects of inventory accounting and stock-taking.

-What is a stock system?
+What is an inventory system?

-Stock management doesn’t have a good reputation with small business owners, and for good reason: It’s the area of accounting that gave us the stocktake, where you laboriously count each item of stock in the shop and storeroom.
+Inventory management doesn’t have a good reputation with small business owners, and for good reason: It’s the area of accounting that gave us the stocktake, where you laboriously count each item of stock in the shop and storeroom.
 You can still do it like that but you now have options.

 1. Periodic inventory system